-If you have any questions of personal nature (e.g., deadline extension for a legitimate reason), you may email the instructor or teaching assistants and expect a response within two working days.
-Please start the subject heading of your email with "POL222:..."

-- The instructor and teaching assistants will not answer, however, any questions over email that are of substantive nature concerning the class materials.
-You will need to post those questions on the Discussion Board or visit office hours or tutorial sessions to get them answered.
+- If you have any questions of personal nature (e.g., deadline extension for a legitimate reason), you may email the instructor or teaching assistants and expect a response within two working days.
+Please start the subject heading of your email with "POL222:..." - If your questions are of substantive nature, please post these questions on the Discussion Board or visit office hours or tutorial sessions to get them answered.